wazuh/wazuh-documentation/source/user-manual/registering/command-line-registration.rst

 Registering the Wazuh agents using the command line (CLI)
 =========================================================

-This method consists on registering the Wazuh agent manually with the Wazuh manager using ``manage_agents`` program, extracting the registration key and inserting it in the Wazuh agent.
+This method consists on registering the Wazuh agent manually with the Wazuh manager using ``manage_agents`` utility, extracting the registration key and inserting it in the Wazuh agent.

 .. note:: Root/Administrator user privileges are necessary to execute all the commands described below.

 Wazuh manager
 ^^^^^^^^^^^^^

-1. On the CLI of the Wazuh manager's host add the Wazuh agent with ``manage_agents`` program providing new Wazuh agent's name and IP address:
+1. On the CLI of the Wazuh manager's host add the Wazuh agent with ``manage_agents`` utility providing new Wazuh agent's name and IP address:

    .. code-block:: console